 For properties available to buy, the price can be purchased for as little as $130,000 USD. depending on size and budget.

 Cost of Living

 Cost of living in Mexico is almost 51% lower than in Canada and U.S., according to reports.
-Local groceries are relatively cheap to purchase and the quality can be extremely good.
-A three course meal for 2 people in a mid – range restaurant will cost around $21 USD.
+Local groceries are relatively cheap to purchase, and the quality can be outstanding.
+A three-course meal for two people in a mid-range restaurant will cost around $21 USD.
 With the Mexican peso having fallen against the US dollars in the last couple of years, it is even cheaper.